 Renewing Our Vows

-Robin and I were married five years ago, when we were both still in college and so much younger – we’ve been married 1/5th of my life!
+Robin and I were married five years ago, when we were both still in college and so much younger; we’ve been married 1/5th of my life!
 While some people renew their vows to recommit to one another after hardships, having children, or other major life changes, ours was for a different reason.

 We wanted to update our vows to one another, and include all of the things we didn’t know to promise each other five years ago.
 Both at our wedding and at our vow renewal ceremony we wrote our own vows, but this time they were much lengthier, and reflected the six years we’ve been together and our shared hopes for our future.
 It was so sweet to see how many similarities we had between our vows this time.
 It was such a beautiful experience, and I’m so thankful to have someone in my life who loves me the way he does.
 I hope that we are able to set an example for others in a way neither of us had growing up, and to show how wonderful a relationship can be where both people put one another first.

 After renewing our vows on the banks of the river near a gorgeous waterfall, standing amongst Scottish heather, we got into our swimsuits and went for a brisk swim in the Fairy Pools on the Isle of Skye in a magical place we’ve always dreamt of visiting.
-We floated on our backs hand in hand staring up at the foggy sky and the looming mountains, and eventually drifted back down the river after another hour of swimming and sitting on the rocks, excitedly discussing out future, and where we would be in the next five years.
+We floated on our backs hand in hand staring up at the foggy sky and the looming mountains, and eventually drifted back down the river after another hour of swimming and sitting on the rocks, excitedly discussing out future, and where we might be in the next five years.

 See More by Annie Fairfax